Beverly Hills High School: Notable alumni

-BHHS has a number of famous alumni, many of whom are entertainers, the children of entertainers or other prominent people.
-In addition, many notable people have taught at the school; soap opera actor John Ingle taught the drama and acting program at the school from 1964 to 1985.
-While Beverly Hills High School alumni are known predominantly for their connections with the entertainment industry, BHHS has also produced well-known scholars in many scientific disciplines.
+Beverly Hills High School has graduated a number of notable alumni, many of whom are entertainers, the children of entertainers, or other prominent people.
+Many distinguished faculty have also taught at the school, including the soap opera actor John Ingle, who taught drama at the school from 1964 to 1985.
+While Beverly Hills High School alumni are known predominantly for their connections with the entertainment industry, the high school has also produced notable alumni in several other fields.